Alcohol Use and Abuse in the Military

 - Laguna Treatment Hospital in Orange County, California.

 Each facility provides treatment for addiction and co-occurring mental health disorders.
-They offer several different levels of care, including:
+There are several different levels of care that may be offered at AAC facilities, including:

 - Medical detoxification.

 - Inpatient/residential addiction treatment.

 - Sober living.

 All of the AAC facilities also offer the Salute to Recovery program, which is a program unique to American Addictions Centers that was designed for Veterans and first responders.
 Veterans in the program will: